Dwain Chambers: Seville World Championships to Sydney Olympics

 In his first major outing on the world stage, Chambers attained a new personal best at the 1999 World Championships in Seville, registering a time of 9.97 s for third place in the 100 m final.
 This made the 21-year-old the youngest ever World Championships 100 m medallist.
 North Americans dominated the event as Maurice Greene and Bruny Surin took first and second place respectively, with record runs of 9.80 s and 9.84 s, respectively.
-The British sprint team Chambers, Gardener, Campbell and Marlon Devonish performed well in the 4×100 metres relay event as runners-up in a time of 37.73 s behind the US team led by Greene.
+The British sprint team Chambers, Gardener, Campbell and Marlon Devonish performed well in the 4 × 100 metres relay event as runners-up in a time of 37.73 s behind the US team led by Greene.
 World record holder Maurice Greene was hitting his peak, winning three gold medals in Seville.
 However, at 21 years old, Chambers had achieved more than Greene had at that age: Greene's best was 10.08 s in 1996 and he had never reached a major final.

 With the 2000 Sydney Olympics approaching, Chambers studied the technique of other sprinters.
 In an interview with BBC journalist Tom Fordyce, Chambers commented on the stamina Greene and Surin had gained from running in the 200 metres event and Jason Gardener's improved acceleration through running the 60 metres event.
 He experimented with distances at the beginning of 2000, sprinting over 50, 60 and 200 m in various competitions.
 He set a personal best of 6.55 s in the 60 m event in Ghent in February.
 A hamstring injury caused him to miss six-weeks of training and when he returned his 100 m performances were lacklustre.
 He finished ninth at the Golden Gala in Rome with a slow time of 10.41 s and was seventh in a tame 10.30 s at the London Grand Prix, results that led him to consider quitting the season altogether.
 A late rejuvenation at the British Olympic trials guaranteed his selection as he snatched first place with 10.11 s (just one hundredth of a second ahead of Darren Campbell).
 Victory against in-form world record holder Maurice Greene in Gateshead raised Chambers' confidence and he stated his aim to take home a medal from the Games.

 The 2000 Sydney Olympics saw Chambers come close to the podium.
 He easily qualified through the heat stages and achieved a season's best of 10.08 s in the 100 m final finishing fourth behind Greene, Ato Boldon and Obadele Thompson.
-Chambers was the best European 100 m performer, but after disqualification in the relay he left the games without a medal.
+Chambers was the best European 100 m performer, but after disqualification in the relay heats he left the games without a medal.